 The consequences of a blame environment are often to be seen when there is an ethos of 'covering your back', 'not taking risks', 'keeping your cards close to your chest', secret meetings between people, both formally and informally etc. This also tends to manifest in a lack of creativity and willingness to change within the organisation or at least within the department or section in which the blame environment is practiced.

 Creativity inherently requires mistakes and so an environment in which they are condemned is vulnerable to stagnation and rigidity.
 If it's not ok to make mistakes in the workplace then it will not be as creative as it could be.
+Effective workplace conflict resolution is intrinsically an opportunity for learning and creativity.

 In a blame environment, the employee who didn't send the email or who didn't send the right information or who went to the wrong venue to meet the customer and lost the contract etc. is condemned and possibly sacked or demoted or at least considered 'less able' than others.
 (And obviously various, often derogatory, labels are ascribed to the employee by others as a result)

-However it is extremely rare that such workplace mishaps will occur for only one employee as we are all prone to making mistakes.
 Therefore, when it is seen that this is the way a mistake is responded to, the main activity of those associated with any difficult situation is to ensure they are not 'implicated', and for the one 'accused', the main activity is to pass responsibility to (blame) others.

-Hence the initial, ineffective response of challenging the person and not the behaviour is also responded to ineffectively.
 Enormous amounts of time and resources are used in defending against the blame, not to mention the additional stress and impact on morale and motivation.

-In many senses this and the rest of the Principles of Effective Communication and Underlying Philosophies of Mediation promote what is often described as a Learning Organisation as discussed by many writers, but in particular Peter M.Senge who wrote The Fifth Discipline.
+In many senses this and the rest of the Principles of Effective Communication and Underlying Philosophies of Mediation promote what is often described as a Learning Organisation as discussed by many writers, but in particular Peter M.Senge who wrote The Fifth Discipline

 One of the Disciplines that promotes a Learning Organisation is Personal Mastery, about which he says: